TakashiYoshinaga/DepthVideoPlayer/README.md

    - Connect your PC and iPhone to the same network.

 2. **Application Installation**
-   - Install app app to iPhone/iPad.
+   - Install an app to iPhone/iPad.
      * Please contact me for the download link
      * LiDAR sensor is required.
    - Download the app for Looking Glass from this repository.